SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 Fighters have "**name**", `health = 100` and `stamina = 100` and every fighter can fight.

-When the fighter fights its stamina decreases by 1 and the following message is printed on the console:
+When the fighter fights its stamina decreases by 1 and the following message is printed to the console:

 "\{**fighter's name**\} **slashes at the foe!**"

 Mages also have "**name**", `health = 100` and `mana = 100`.

 Every mage can cast spells.
-When a spell is cast the mage's mana decreases by 1 and the following message is printed on the console:
+When a spell is cast the mage's mana decreases by 1 and the following message is printed to the console:

 "\{**mage's name**\} **cast** \{**spell**\}"